 - Earned baccalaureate degree from a regionally accredited university; - Cumulative GPA of 3.0 at the undergraduate degree-granting university or demonstrated competency on an assessment exam (program-specific assessment exam taken at Metropolitan State University, free of charge.)
-Students who have already completed the GRE and have scores of 450V, 550Q, and 4W, or higher can provide their official score in lieu of our assessment exam; - Two full years of experience in a law enforcement agency (civilian or sworn), criminal justice agency, or non-profit/for-profit social service or security agencies that have significant interaction with either law enforcement or criminal justice; - Successful completion of the prerequisite course, Introduction to Criminal Justice.
+Students who have already completed the GRE and have scores of 450V, 550Q, and 4W, or higher can provide their official score in lieu of our assessment exam; - Two years of professional experience in a law enforcement or criminal justice agency, or in a social service or security agency that has significant interaction with the criminal justice system.
+Those without two full years of professional experience may be admitted, depending on quality of experience, at the discretion of the Graduate Admissions Committee; - Successful completion of the prerequisite course, Introduction to Criminal Justice.

 - Graduate Application

 - Non-refundable application fee (waived for graduates of Metropolitan State University)

 - Official Transcripts

 - Proof of completion of Introduction to Criminal Justice

 - Resume

 - Goals Essay

 - Two letters of recommendation